Netflix/dgs/docs/index.md

 Open the project in an IDE (Intellij recommended).

 ## Requirements
-The latest 6.x release and onwards will require Spring Boot 3.0 for your project.
+The DGS framework requires Spring Boot 3 and JDK 17 for your project.
-You will also need JDK 17.

-## DGS Framework with Spring GraphQL
-The DGS Framework has been updated to deeply integrate with Spring GraphQL.
-For more details on the motivation and implementation, please refer to the docs [here](./spring-graphql-integration.md) For the time being, we will offer 2 flavors of the DGS Framework - one with the vanilla version, and a version that integrates with spring-graphql via different starters.
-There are no breaking changes to users as the changes are mostly internal to the framework and the spring-graphql integration should be a drop-in replacement for the existing framework.
-For this reason, we encourage new and existing DGSs to use our spring-graphql starter as much as possible, as this will be the default offering in the future.
-You can read more about the motivation behind integrating with spring-graphql and the details of the integration [here](spring-graphql-integration.md).
+The last version compatible with Spring Boot 2 and JDK 8 was 5.x, which is no longer maintained.

-## Adding the DGS Framework dependency with Spring GraphQL
+## Adding the DGS Framework dependency with Spring for GraphQL

 *If you used the Spring Initializr to generate your DGS project, these steps are not necessary, your project is ready to go!*